arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ![Foundries Factories](assets/foundries-factories.png)

-After you have created your FoundriesFactory you need to go back to the Portenta-X8 web dashboard to add a new device into your new Factory.
+After you have created your FoundriesFactory you need to go back to the Portenta-X8 web dashboard to add a new device to your new Factory.

 ### Add A New Device To Your Factory